 The Celtic tradition is a way of seeing the world.
 The tradition emphasizes the goodness of creation and makes us aware of the connections of nature with God’s creatures.
 Nature does not serve humankind, rather, all of creation joins with humanity to praise God.

 Join us Sunday mornings for an early morning worship service.
 Start your day with Celtic music and prayer and discussion about a particular Scripture.
 Celebration of the Lord’s Supper takes place around the Communion Table.
 All are invited to come and participate in this Celtic Worship experience.

-The 11 AM Sunday morning worship service is a traditional Christian service.
 As many other Presbyterian congregations, we use a schedule of readings to guide Scripture selection for Sunday.
 The choir presents special music for the service, there is a sermon, and a time of sharing prayer concerns.

 As participants in the worship experience at The Gayton Kirk we, as the gathered community, offer ourselves and our abilities in service to God.
 We sing.
 We dance.
 We pray.
 We make music.
 We preach.
 We serve.
 We are the actors on the stage before God.
 We are bringing ourselves to God.

 We believe it is very important to welcome children as participants in worship.
 We have a children’s time during the morning service and we include appropriate experiences during worship for the young and old.
 There is a nursery with a Nursery Director provided for children ages up through five years of age.